AntonFagerberg/InstagramScalaAPI/README.md

 sbt run
 ```

-The demo-file contains all implemented methods but you need to uncomment some of them to try them (to avoid spamming the Instagram servers).
+The demo-file contains all implemented methods but you need to uncomment some of them to try them (to avoid spamming the com.antonfagerberg.instagram.Instagram servers).
 You need to get a client id (and optionally an access token) before running the examples.

 ### Dependencies
 The current dependencies I use are: